amerand/PMOIRED/README.md

 ![banner](banner/banner/banner.001.png)

-## Preamble: using and quoting `PMOIRED`

-This code is a __research project in continuous development__ and not yet properly fully documented.
-If you want to get the best analysis for your data, do not hesitate to contact me: I try to be responsive, in particular with junior scientists.
-New features are driven by collaborations: if you think  `PMOIRED` is missing something, definitely contact me!

-> ***An article is in preparation describing the algorithms and features of `PMOIRED`.
-Until then, if you are preparing an article using it, you should agree to add [me](mailto:amerand@eso.org) as a co-author.***.

-References to `PMOIRED` should point to the [2022 SPIE Telescopes+Instrumentation conference proceeding paper](https://arxiv.org/abs/2207.11047).
-There are already several works published using `PMOIRED`: check the [curated bibliography](https://ui.adsabs.harvard.edu/public-libraries/dz7RG915Swq5yAB1KwmgTA) I maintain.

 ## Overview

-`PMOIRED` is a Python3 module which allows to model astronomical spectro-interferometric data stored in the OIFITS format ([Duvert et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A...8D/abstract)).
+`PMOIRED` is a Python3 module which allows to model astronomical spectro-interferometric data stored in the OIFITS format ([Duvert et al. 2017](https://ui.adsabs.harvard.edu/abs/2017A%26A...597A...8D/abstract)).
 Parametric modeling is used to describe the observed scene as blocks such as disks, rings and Gaussians which can be combined and their parameters linked.
 It includes plotting, least-square fitting and bootstrapping estimation of uncertainties.
 For spectroscopic instruments (such as GRAVITY), tools are provided to model spectral lines and correct spectra for telluric lines.

 The modelling of data is based on several principles:
 - The model is composed of a combination of basic building blocks (see the [model definition](https://github.com/amerand/PMOIRED/blob/master/examples/Model%20definitions%20and%20examples.ipynb) notebook)